-4.1.1 METER LOCATIONS:
+4.1.1 Meter Locations

+a) All residential meters shall be outside on the front or front corner of the house.
+(The front of the house is considered to be the side facing the city or private roadway).

+i.)
+If an existing residential service which has a meter or meters in a non-approved location (for example, in the basement) is upgraded, relocated or otherwise significantly altered, the meters SHALL BE required to be moved to an approved location as part of the service work.

-- a) All residential meters shall be outside on the front or front corner of the house.
-(The front of the house is considered to be the side facing the city or private roadway). - b) Commercial meters shall normally be located outdoors. - c) Meters shall be grouped together to keep the number of meter locations to a minimum (normally one location per property). - d) Instrument transformer enclosures may be located indoors in a suitable area readily accessible by CEL personnel.
-(The meter socket shall normally be located outdoors). - e) Single meters are to be installed five feet from the center of the meter to finish grade. - f) Multiple meters are to be installed with the upper meter to be no higher than six feet from the center of the meter to finish grade, and the lower meter four feet (minimum) from the center of the meter to finish grade.
+b) Commercial meters shall normally be located outdoors.

+c) Meters shall be grouped together to keep the number of meter locations to a minimum - normally one location per structure.

+d) Instrument transformer enclosures may be located indoors in a suitable area readily accessible by CEL personnel.
+(The meter socket shall normally be located outdoors).

+e) Single meters are to be installed five feet from the center of the meter to finished grade.

+f) Banks of multiple meters are to be installed such that the highest meters are no higher than six feet from the center of the meter to finished grade, and the lowest meters are four feet (minimum) from the center of the meter to finished grade.

-4.1.2 METER SHOULD NOT BE LOCATED AT FOLLOWING LOCATIONS:
+4.1.2 Meter Should Not Be Located At Following Locations

-- a) Behind a fence or enclosure. - b) In areas subject to being fenced or enclosed such as patios, pool areas, decks, porches and backyards. - c) Where shrubs or landscaping could obstruct access to the meter. - d) In an unsafe or inconvenient location, such as above a stairway or window well. - e) On a mobile structure such as a houseboat or mobil home. - f) Outside bedrooms or bathrooms and near doors and windows, to respect customer privacy. - g) In a location with abnormal temperature vibration, corrosive air, or excessive noise (Example: Motors, Compressor rooms, etc.)
+a) Behind a fence or enclosure.

+b) In areas subject to being fenced or enclosed such as patios, pool areas, decks, porches and backyards.

+c) Where shrubs or landscaping could obstruct access to the meter.

+d) In an unsafe or inconvenient location, such as above a stairway or window well.

+e) On a mobile structure such as a houseboat or mobile home - the meter is usually mounted on a pedestal in this scenario.

+f) Outside bedrooms or bathrooms and near doors and windows, to respect customer privacy.

+g) In a location with abnormal temperature vibration, corrosive air, or excessive noise (Example: Motors, Compressor rooms, etc.)

-- h) On a pole owned by CEL or another utility - i) In areas subject to damage from a vehicle
+h) On a pole owned by CEL or another utility (Exceptions: Primary Metering, services for other pole attachee's equipment).

+i) In areas subject to damage from a vehicle.
+Bollards may be installed to mitigate this risk (Refer to Figure 3-9).